 If you are an EU or Swiss citizen and feel that Guidebook is not abiding by the terms of this Policy, or is not in compliance with the Privacy Shield Principles, please contact Guidebook at the contact information provided above.

-In addition, Guidebook has agreed to refer unresolved complaints related to Personal Information to the International Centre for Dispute Resolution, the international division of the American Arbitration Association (ICDR/AAA) and, with respect to Employee and human resources data, has committed to cooperate with the panel established by local data protection authorities and comply with the advice given by the panel for EU citizens and with the Swiss Federal Data Protection and Information Commissioner’s authority and advice for such data of Swiss citizens.
-For more information and to submit a complaint regarding Individual data to ICDR/AAA, a dispute resolution provider which has locations in the United States and EU, visit http://go.adr.org/privacyshield.html.
+In addition, Guidebook has agreed to refer unresolved complaints related to Personal Information to JAMS Privacy Shield Program, and, with respect to Employee and human resources data, has committed to cooperate with the panel established by local data protection authorities and comply with the advice given by the panel for EU citizens and with the Swiss Federal Data Protection and Information Commissioner’s authority and advice for such data of Swiss citizens.
+For more information and to submit a complaint regarding Individual data to JAMS, a dispute resolution provider which has locations in the United States, visit https://www.jamsadr.com/eu-us-privacy-shield.

 Such independent dispute resolution mechanisms are available to citizens free of charge.
 If any request remains unresolved, you may contact the national data protection authority for your EU Member State.